caprover/caprover/TUTORIAL.md

  mkdir /captain && docker run -v /var/run/docker.sock:/var/run/docker.sock dockersaturn/captainduckduck
 ```

 You will see a bunch of outputs on your screen.
 Once the Captain is initialized, you can visit `http://[IP_OF_YOUR_SERVER]:3000` in your browser and login to Captain using the default password `captain42`.
-You can change your password in settings.
+You can change your password later.

 ### Step 2: Connect Root Domain